 We Are The Rock, Alice Cooper’s Solid Rock

-The Rock Teen Centers are located in Mesa and Phoenix, Arizona.
+The Rock Teen Centers are in Mesa and Phoenix, Arizona (with a third location soon to open in Goodyear).
 These buildings provide a “landing place for teens.”
 The Rock is a place of protection – a place of strength – a place of creativity – a place of love.

 “That’s the whole idea behind Solid Rock…it’s to come in, find your talent and thing work on it, nurture it.
 That’s what we want to do – to encourage that.” – Alice Cooper